oyamist/oya-asset/README.md

 ### Asset
 Each `Asset` instance is uniquely identified by guid.
-Assets have properties with temporal values (i.e, `TValue`), which can be read/written on a timeline.
+Assets can have normal properties (e.g., 'guid'), but can also have temporal properties with temporal values (i.e, `TValue`):

 ```JS
     var asset = new Asset();